trieuhuygiang/addiction-tracker/BUILD_FROM_SCRATCH.md

   // Get all users (admin only)
   static async getAll() {
     const result = await query(
-      'SELECT id, email, username, is_admin, created_at FROM users ORDER BY created_at DESC' );
+      "SELECT id, email, username, is_admin, created_at FROM users ORDER BY created_at DESC" );
     return result.rows;
   }